|

 Click here to explore and begin enjoying the hard work our writers put into creating fantastic stories that will thrill and inspire! |

-![]() Sign up here for a monthly email from Triangle Sisters in Crime with special announcements.
-We never share your email address!
+Sign up here for a monthly email from Triangle Sisters in Crime with special announcements.
+We never share your email address.

-us on Facebook !
-COVID-19 Update: Triangle Sisters in Crime is currently meeting virtually.
-Please join us.
-Instructions on how to attend will be sent via email.
-If you're not already signed up to receive our monthly emails, you can sign up here.
+us on Facebook MEETINGS: Triangle Sisters in Crime meets virtually.
 The meetings are open to the public.
-If you miss any of the virtual meetings, you can find them here! |
+If you miss any of the virtual meetings and the chapter has been given permission to share the recording online, you can find them here.
+Once you register, instructions on how to attend will be sent via email.
+If you're not already signed up to receive our monthly emails, you can sign up here. |